Analysis | For Trump to win, his campaign manager thinks he has to carry a state where he’s down 7 points

 The second scenario drops Pennsylvania in favor of Michigan.

-You’ll notice that this doesn’t actually make things easier.
+You’ll notice that this doesn’t make things easier.
 Michigan is even worse for Trump at the moment.

 But winning Michigan also opens up a third path, including Nevada and North Carolina.